Zumbi-Blocks-2-Modding/ZumbiBlocks2.PluginTemplate.Steam/README.md

 2. In `ExamplePlugin.cs`, fill out the plugin fields with your own details.
 3. Change the log message to one of your own.
 4. [Add a license](https://choosealicense.com/)!
 This is very important in the open source community.
+5. **(Optional)** If your Steam library is not on the C: drive, open the `.csproj.user` file, and enter your Steam library location.

 When done customizing your plugin base, click on `Build` in your IDE.
 Your plugin will automatically be installed.
 Open the game and test it out!

+### Assets and Resources

+If your plugin has assets, create a folder named `assets` and it'll automatically be copied over to your mod folder when building your project.

+Likewise, if you have embedded resources, create a folder named `resources` and those will automatically be embedded when building.

 ---